Online dating: Online matchmaking services

 In 2008, a variation of the online dating model emerged in the form of introduction sites, where members have to search and contact other members, who introduce them to other members whom they deem compatible.
 Introduction sites differ from the traditional online dating model, and attracted many users and significant investor interest.

 In China, the number of separations per a thousand couples doubled, from 1.46 in 2006 to about three in 2016, while the number of actual divorces continues to rise, according to the Ministry of Civil Affairs.
 Demand for online dating services among divorcees keeps growing, especially in the large cities such as Beijing, Shanghai, Shenzhen and Guangzhou.
 In addition, more and more people are expected to use online dating and matchmaking services as China continues to urbanize in the late 2010s and 2020s.

 Reception

+Opinions and usage of online dating services also differ widely.
+A 2005 study of data collected by the Pew Internet & American Life Project found that individuals are more likely to use an online dating service if they use the Internet for a greater number of tasks, and less likely to use such a service if they are trusting of others.

+Attitudes towards online dating improved visibly between 2005 and 2015, the Pew Research Center found.
+In particular, the number of people who thought that online dating was a good way to meet people rose from 44% in 2005 to 59%.
+Although only a negligible number of people dated online in 2005, that rose to 11% in 2013 and then 15% in 2015.
+In particular, the number of American adults who had used an online dating site went from 9% in 2013 to 12% in 2015 while those who used an online dating software application on their mobile phones jumped from 3% to 9% during the same period.
+This increase was driven mainly by people aged 18 to 24, for whom usage almost tripled.
+At the same time, usage among those between the ages of 55 and 64 doubled.

+According to a 2015 study by the Pew Research Center, people who had used online dating services had a higher opinion of such services than those who had not.
+80% of the users said that online dating sites are a good way to meet potential partners.